 Reasons Why Forex Traders Lose Money

-A commonly known fact is that most forex traders fail.
-In fact, it is estimated that 96 percent of forex traders lose money and end up quitting.
+A commonly known fact is that a significant amount of forex traders fail.
+Various websites and blogs even go as far to say that 70%, 80%, and even more than 90% of forex traders lose money and end up quitting.
 The forex website DailyFX found that many forex traders do better than that, but new traders still have a tough timing gaining ground in this market.
-To help you make it into that elusive 4 percent of winning traders, the following list shows you some of the most common reasons why forex traders lose money.
+To help you make it into that elusive percent of winning traders, the following list shows you some of the most common reasons why forex traders lose money.

 Befriending the Market

 The market is not something you beat, but something you understand and join when a trend is defined.
 At the same time, the market is something that can shake you out if you are trying to get too much from it with too little capital.
 Having the "beating the market" mindset often causes traders to trade too aggressively or go against trends, which is a sure recipe for disaster.

 Low Start-Up Capital

 Most currency traders start out looking for a way to get out of debt or to make easy money.
 It is common for forex marketers to encourage you to trade large lot sizes and trade using high leverage to generate large returns on a small amount of initial capital.

 You must have some money to make some money, and it is possible for you to generate outstanding returns on limited capital in the short term.
 However, with only a small amount of capital and outsized risk because of too-high leverage, you will find yourself being emotional with each swing of the market's ups and downs and jumping in and out and the worst times possible.

 You can resolve this issue by never trading with a too-small amount of capital.
 This is a difficult problem to get around for someone that wants to start trading on a shoestring. $1,000 is a reasonable amount to start off with if you trade very small (micro lots or smaller).
 Otherwise, you are just setting yourself up for potential disaster.